Publishing Items to FME Hub

 Changing Visibility from Private to Public

-Clicking the unlock button will open a modal dialog that provides more information on the implication of making a package public.
-You will have to type the package name in the confirmation field to initiate the change.
+This opens a modal dialog that provides more information on the implication of making a package public.